sybrew/The-SEO-Framework-Extension-Manager/extensions/free/title-fix/trunk/readme.md

 ### Broken WordPress standards

 WordPress themes have final control of the title.
-Quite often, some theme authors opted in for "pretty" titles, rather than semantic titles.
+Far too often, theme authors opted in for "pretty" titles, rather than semantic titles.

 This created various issues.

 Firstly, titles shouldn't be pretty; they should be unique.
 This is a fundamental part of SEO as it creates distinction.
 Secondly, the way WordPress used to handle titles was vague at best.
 This prevents plugins, among The SEO Framework, from altering the title correctly.

-To prevent these issues from happening, new WordPress themes in the WordPress.org repository must follow [a newer standard](https://make.wordpress.org/core/2014/10/29/title-tags-in-4-1/).
+To prevent these issues from happening, new WordPress themes in the WordPress.org repository must follow [a more modern standard](https://make.wordpress.org/core/2014/10/29/title-tags-in-4-1/).

 Not all themes have been updated accordingly, and the Title Fix extension will solve that for you.